-Edelweiss Village becomes a Swiss monument in Canada - SWI swissinfo.ch
+Edelweiss Village becomes a Swiss monument in Canada

 The aim is now to bring the structure of the Swiss village back to life and further restore the chalets to prevent further decay.

-The inspiration for this comes from an idea from the Swiss Heritage Society and its “Ferien im Baudenkmal” foundation.
+The inspiration for this comes from an idea from the Swiss Heritage Society and its “Ferien im BaudenkmalExternal link” foundation.
 The chalets in Canada are to be rented out as holiday homes to cover the costs of the expensive restoration and landscaping work.

 Ilona Spaar, who set up the “Swiss Edelweiss Village Foundation” with Johann Roduit, is delighted that the historic village will now be preserved.